Help the Government of Canada organize its website!

 Flight Test Items - 4.
 Departure

-To determine the candidate's ability to safely depart while complying with departure procedures, as cleared.
+To determine the candidate's competency to safely depart while complying with departure procedures, clearances and instructions.

 The candidate will complete the departure procedures, including an instrument function check, and establish the aeroplane on the enroute course, as cleared in accordance with the Instrument Flight Rules.
 The candidate will control the aeroplane solely with reference to flight instruments once in flight and above 400 feet AAE, unless otherwise specified in a departure procedure.

-Assessment will be based on the candidate's ability to:
+Assessment will be based on the candidate's competency to: